-As an experienced EHS professional, I’ve had the opportunity to manage a variety of environmental remediation projects over the years.
+As an experienced EHS professional, I’ve had the opportunity to manage a variety of remediation projects over the years.
 From small-scale soil cleanup to large-scale groundwater remediation, I have learned a lot about what it takes to successfully manage these types of projects.

 In this post, I want to share some of my experiences and provide some best practices for managing a remediation project at your company.